jval1972/Mars3D/readme.txt

 Fixed misspelled of "joystick" in the menus.
 Speed optimizations in R_PointToAngleEx().
-Speed optimizations to sofrware rendering. mproved priority logic for sound channel selection.
+Speed optimizations to sofrware rendering.
+Improved priority logic for sound channel selection.
 Small optimization to sprite rendering.

 Version 1.0.11.748 (20220209)